zukunft/zukunft.com/docs/llm/pending_next_launch.md

 ### general

+create the user_message $msg object once at the start of each script and use this parameter in every function that might create a message that is relevant for the calling user

 check where in the frontend a parameter / configuration values is used that is not yet taken from the config.yaml / user_configuration and at least mark it with a TODO Prio 1

 create a script that updates all caches e.g. src/test/resources/api/type_lists/type_lists.json and src/test/resources/api/ui_config/ui_config.json after a change of any parameter in src/main/resources/db_code_links